nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p177 -->
 There is great freedom in seeking inner healing and restoration.
-We are called to cover the vulnerable parts of the body (<span class="x-scripture" data-type="ref" data-book="1 Corinthians" data-chapter="12" data-verses="23" data-lang="en" data-version="NKJV">1 Corinthians 12:23</span>) and to restore those caught in trespasses (<span class="x-scripture" data-type="ref" data-book="Galatians" data-chapter="6" data-verses="1" data-lang="en" data-version="NKJV">Galatians 6:1</span>).
+We are called to cover the vulnerable parts of the body (<span class="x-scripture" data-type="ref" data-book="1CO" data-chapter="12" data-verses="23" data-lang="en" data-version="NKJV">1 Corinthians 12:23</span>) and to restore those caught in trespasses (<span class="x-scripture" data-type="ref" data-book="GAL" data-chapter="6" data-verses="1" data-lang="en" data-version="NKJV">Galatians 6:1</span>).

 <!-- p178 -->